Ideational apraxia: Error classes

 As the examiner observes the patient for each task they mark off which errors were committed.
-From this criteria the examiner will be able to focus on severity of the dysfunction.
+From these criteria the examiner will be able to focus on severity of the dysfunction.
 It is important to express that the motor movement is not lost in patients with IA.
 Yet, at first glance their movements may appear to be awkward because they are unable to plan a sequence of movements with the given object.

 Therapy

 Since the underlying cause of the disorder is damage to the brain, at present ideational apraxia is not reversible.
 However, Occupational or Physical Therapy may be able to slow the progression and help patients regain some functional control, with the treatment approach being the same as that of ideomotor apraxia.
 Some recovery may occur in younger patients after stroke, because brain plasticity may allow the functions of these damaged regions to be remapped.
 As patients develop new behaviors to cope with their apraxia, their brain's functioning neurons may take on some of the functions of the dead or damaged regions.

 In the context of dementia, apraxia is a major cause of morbidity, and progresses with the underlying disease sometimes to the extent that patients may be unable to feed themselves or use simple utensils.
 Patients often become highly dependent or require nursing home placement because of their inability to properly use objects.

 Brain imaging techniques such as fMRI, EEG, and PET scans may help in understanding the neuroanatomical and computational basis of ideational apraxia.
 Understanding these mechanisms is likely to be crucial in developing new modes of therapy to help patients cope with their disorder.